 St Martin's Church is a stunning Victorian Grade 2 listed building which has a fascinating history.
 For more than a thousand years Christians have worshipped on this site in the centre of our busy market town.
 The buildings which have been here have evolved to meet the changing needs of the community and continue to do so.

 If you want to find out more about this beautiful church or would like to take a tour, please click on the button below.
 We hope you enjoy the church and take a few moments to stop and thank God for it's peace and beauty.

 Music plays a central part in our worship at St Martin’s.
 We have a long tradition of high quality church music, supported by a Director of Music and a well-established choir.
-The choir leads choral evensong the first Sunday each month and leads our worship at a number of other occasions during the year.
+The choir leads choral evensong the first Sunday each month (except in August) and leads our worship at a number of other occasions during the year.

 More information about our music can be found by clicking the link below.

 The Friends of St. Martin's Church, Dorking, were formed in 1981 to raise funds for preserving, maintaining and renewing this splendid Victorian building and its fabric, furniture and fittings.